Jesulayomy/alx-system_engineering-devops/0x00-shell_basics/README.md

-3-listfiles prints cwd files in long format 4-listmorefiles lists files in the long format, includfing hidden ones 5-listfilesdigitonly lists teh files with group id displayed numerically
+3-listfiles prints cwd files in long format 4-listmorefiles lists files in the long format, includfing hidden ones 5-listfilesdigitonly lists teh files with group id displayed numerically 6-firstdirectory creates a directory in the specified folder